ghc-proposals/ghc-proposals/proposals/0036-kind-signatures.rst

    Unlike type signatures, the type variables brought into scope in a type-level kind signature do *not* scope over the type definition.

-   Top-level kind signatures are enabled with the extension ``-XTopLevelKindSignatures``.
+   Standalone kind signatures are enabled with the extension ``-XStandaloneKindSignatures``.

 2. Introduce a new extension ``-XCUSKs``, on by default, that detects CUSKs as they currently exist.
-A CUSK will be treated identically to a top-level kind signature.
+A CUSK will be treated identically to a standalone kind signature.

-   When ``-XNoCUSKs`` is specified, only a top-level kind signature enables polymorphic recursion.
+   When ``-XNoCUSKs`` is specified, only a standalone kind signature enables polymorphic recursion.

 3. Plan to turn ``-XCUSKs`` off by default in GHC 8.8 and to remove it sometime thereafter.